JoeOsborne77/JoeOsborne77/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

 ## ABOUT
-👋 I'm Joe, an aspiring dev based in London, UK👨‍💻.
+👋 I'm Joe, a junior dev based in London, UK👨‍💻.
 Learning Ruby, SQL, Javascript, HTML, CSS and more [@makersacademy](https://makers.tech/).
 Well versed in best practises in TDD and an Object-Oriented approach to programming in JavaScript & Ruby, specifically utilising RSpec, Jest & Cypress.
 Accustomed to following Agile workflow whilst pair programming and taking part in team projects.
 Able to write efficient, clean and easily maintainable code.
 Some experience with Behaviour-driven development.
 A creative thinker and team player with a strong work ethic.
 Passionate about seeing people and businesses grow.

 Prior to the switch I was a senior strategist and marketeer with over 8+ years of experience in B2C marketing and delivering multi-channel marketing solutions.
 Well versed in agency account management, client relations, digital marketing, data analysis, project management, social media, channel management, strategic planning, content marketing, direct marketing and more.